 The Developing Excellence in Learning, Training and Science in Africa (DELTAS) project is a Wellcome Trust funded research capacity strengthening programme involving a network of 11 research consortia from across East, West and South Africa.
 AFIDEP is a partner on the project supporting the training of one PhD student by September 2020.
-The information from the PhD research will help the DELTAS research network to learn whether researchers are interested in and are actively communicating and disseminating their research recommendations to people and organisations that can put them into practice.
-It will also identify the challenges they face and suggest solutions.
+The information from the PhD research will help the DELTAS research network to learn whether researchers are interested in and are actively communicating and disseminating their research by Hleziwe Hara